In the example Nonlinear Equations with Analytic Jacobian, the function

 and the resulting display is

-When the sparse direct solvers are used, the CG iteration is
+When using the sparse direct solver, there are no CG iterations.

 Notice that the final optimality and f(x)